-- A high fever (over 101°), severe nausea and vomiting, continued dizziness or incoherent behavior, such as hallucinations. - Any pain that cannot be controlled by your pain medication. - Bright red skin that is hot to the touch. - Excessive bleeding or fluid seeping through the incisions. - A severely misshapen eyelid or excessive bruising or fluid retention that is localized to one region.
+- A high fever, (over 101°) severe nausea and vomiting, continued dizziness or incoherent behavior, such as hallucinations. - Any pain that cannot be controlled by your pain medication. - Bright red skin that is hot to the touch. - Excessive bleeding or fluid seeping through the incisions. - A severely misshapen eyelid or excessive bruising or fluid retention that is localized to one region.

-To alleviate any discomfort, and to reduce swelling, you may apply cool (not cold) compresses to your scalp, forehead, and brows.
+To alleviate any discomfort, and to reduce swelling, you may apply cool (not cold) compresses to your eyes.
 Do not apply ice or anything frozen directly on the skin.
-Do not apply anything cool on your cheeks or neck.
+Do not apply compresses to your cheeks.
 Soak soft plain white washcloths or gauze squares in ice water and wring out well.
-Apply directly to the forehead, brow and eyes, but do not apply any pressure.
-Apply cool compresses for no longer than 20-minute intervals.
+Apply directly to the eyelids, but do not apply any pressure.
+Apply cool compresses, for no longer than 20-minute intervals.